-MSU Online offers undergraduate and graduate degrees, in addition to online certificate programs through Missouri State Outreach.
-Students with associate’s degrees can enroll in one of the online bachelor’s programs, which include Bachelor of Science degrees in:
+MSU Online offers bachelor completion and graduate degrees, in addition to online certificate programs through Missouri State Outreach.
+Students with associate’s degrees can enroll in one of the online bachelor’s programs.

 North Central Association of Colleges and Schools, The Higher Learning Commission

 Sector Of Institution:Public, 4-year or above

 Religious Affiliation:Not applicable